🏢 On-device AI for Enterprises

 Besides code-switching, using multiple languages concurrently, communication style (acronyms and slang), and input diversity are other major challenges in language detection.

-Experts at Picovoice Consulting work with Enterprise customers to create private AI algorithms, such as Sound Detection or Speech Emotion Detection, specific to their use cases.
+Experts at Picovoice work with Enterprise customers to create private AI algorithms, such as Sound Detection or Speech Emotion Detection, specific to their use cases.